 We then have the Bluetooth 5.0 and the NFC.
 There is also a space on the top of the front frame webcam from 1 mega-pixel, capable of shooting video in 720p.
 Although the photographic quality is tiny, it is still a sufficiently useful component in the phase of video call.

 No particular audio system was installed on the notebook, perhaps branded by some big brand.
-The only two speaker, positioned under the body, they reside in the lower part of the structure, almost in correspondence of the two front rubbers.
-In general, the quality is quite good, although it shows very low and incisive bass.
-When watching multimedia content, on YouTube or Netflix, you can still enjoy discreet audio.
+The only two speaker, positioned under the body, reside in the lower part of the structure, almost in correspondence with the two front rubber pads.
+Generally the quality is quite good, while still showing good bass poco evident and incisive.
+While watching multimedia content, on YouTube or Netflix, you can still enjoy discreet audio.

 On board the Matebook 13 we find one battery da 42 Wh.
 It is always difficult to judge the autonomy offered by a terminal of this type, due to its extreme versatility.
-I can however confirm that using it mainly in the workplace, using the Office suite and little else, can bring you up to 5 hours of continuous use.
+However, I can confirm that using it mainly in the workplace, using the Office suite and poco other, it can take you up to 5 hours of continuous use.
 Watching some TV series and movies, instead, you will also total 8-9 hours of ignition.

 Not consuming much in standby, by the way, excludes the possibility of having to constantly think about its recharge.
 When you need it, however, you could rely on its wall-mounted power supply quick charging da 65W.
 Thanks to it, you will go from 10 to 100% in about 1 30 hours and minutes.